 Wisdom

-The meaning of Psalm 103:12 is that God removes our sins from us completely, just as far as the east is from the west - there’s no coming back.
-He doesn’t cover them up.
-He takes them away forever, as Psalm 103:12 says, 'as far as the east is from the west, so far does he remove our transgressions from us.'
+The meaning of Psalms 103:12 is that God removes our sins from us by an infinite distance - just as far as the east is from the west.
+He forgives by separating our transgressions completely, as Psalm 103:12 states: 'as far as the east is from the west, so far does he remove our transgressions from us.'

 as far as the east is from the west, so far does he remove our transgressions from us.